amraskar/Image-Caption-Generator/README.md

 # Xception Pretrained Model:
 The image features will be extracted from Xception - pre-trained model that have been already trained on large datasets-.
-I needed to preprocess the input image first so that it was usable for our model.
+I needed to preprocess the input image first so that it was usable for the model.
 I made the following changes:

 *	Resized every image to (299, 299) -Xception's default input size-.
 *	Added an extra dimension to the array to represent the batch size, because Xception is designed to process images in batches.